-With support from the World Bank, the Uganda Wildlife Authority Contracted Infrastructure Development and Management Limited (IDML) to undertake preparation of a project brief for junior and senior accommodation, an entry gate and a tourism Centre for Semliki National Park to be constructed with financing under the Investing in Forests and Protected Areas for Climate Smart Development Project.
+With support from the World Bank, the Uganda Wildlife Authority Contracted Infrastructure Development and Management Limited (IDML) to undertake preparation of a project brief for junior and senior accommodation and an entry gate for Bwindi Impenetrable National Park to be constructed with financing under the Investing in Forests and Protected Areas for Climate Smart Development Project.

-The project activities shall involve the establishment of six (6) that is two (2) senior and two (2) junior accommodations, one (1) entry gate and one (1) tourism Centre.
-The senior accommodation will each be at Ntandi, Sempaya and the junior staff accommodation will each at be at Butogo, and Rwakasenyi, entry gate and tourism Centre both at Sempaya.
+The project activities shall involve the establishment of six (6) that is two (2) senior, three (3) junior accommodations and one (1) entry gate.
+The senior accommodation will each be at Ruhija and Rushaga, the junior staff accommodation will each be at Rushamba, Oruzogo and Nyiguru and the entry gate at Buhoma.